Key vote on Brexit deal debate fails in Parliament | DW | 22.10.2019

 "Work with us — all of us — to agree a reasonable timetable and I suspect this House will vote to debate, scrutinize and, I hope, amend the detail of this bill.
 That would be the sensible way forward, and that's the offer that I make tonight," Corbyn said.

 Amending the bill greatly is not really in Parliament's power, though.
-Any changes would need to be tolerable on the European side as well.
+Any changes not relating purely to the UK would need to be tolerable on the EU side as well.

 Short extension for cross-party cooperation?